Pixel-World-DH2642/PixelWorld/README.md

 - [Vite](https://vite.dev/)
 - [David](https://gits-15.sys.kth.se/dsegal)'s micro game engine

+1. The persistence layer of the application state is located in the Firebase server, which is completely isolated from the views and state management and only interacted with through Redux actions.
+The application state is managed through Redux slices.
+2. The container components act as presenters connecting the Redux state to the corresponding views.
+3. The views  are purely presentational components, rednerring the user interface.
+There is no direct state management or persistence in the viesws.
+Each view is responsible for one page.
+MuseumPage.jsx: Gallery display
+DetailPage.jsx: Single painting view
+WorldPage.jsx: Game canvas
+ProfilePage.jsx: User profile

+We have integrated p5.js as a third party user-visible component which is used for renderring the canvas on the world page.

+We are using connect instead of custom hooks which further  improves the separation of concerns and makes the state management framework independent.

+### User experience
+Our target group consists of creative individuals—primarily younger users—who are familiar with digital aesthetics and enjoy engaging in short bursts of creative activity.
+We aim to offer an experience that is stimulating yet not overwhelming, providing just enough tools and structure to inspire creativity without creating pressure or complexity.
+Users are free to explore at their own pace: a painting can take three minutes or three hours, depending on how deeply they want to engage.
+The goal is to encourage creativity in a relaxed, low-stakes environment that fits easily into their daily routines.
+Additionally, we aim to foster social connection and a sense of accomplishment by showcasing users’ artwork in a community museum, where they can view, like, and comment on each other’s paintings.

+In the prototyping stage we had user testing with 3 participants using the prototype cretaed in Figma.
+The key insights were the following:

+Based on those we implemented the following changes:

+### Web APIs and persistence
+We are using the following external APIs:
+- Quote API: Provides daily inspiration through random quotes
+- Weather API: Fetches real-time weather data based on user's geolocation
+- Firebase Services: Handles data persistence and authentication

+All API calls are done through Redux thunks and error handling and loading states are managed uniformly.

+The application state is persisted in Firebase using the following collections:
+1. Paintings Collection:
+    - Stores user-created artwork
+    - Includes metadata (author, title, timestamp)
+    - Contains quote association and color matrix
+    - Tracks likes and comments

+2. Users Collection
+    - User profiles and preferences
+    - Authentication details
+    - Painting history and interactions
+    - Personal gallery information

+3. Likes Collection
+    - association between paintings and users using IDs
+    - each intearction os timestamped

+We are using Firebase for user authentication as well allowing sign-in and registration with email and password or with Google account.

 ### What we have done - 2025.04.14

 - Skeleton files and stubs created for the whole structure of the app including [redux toolkit](https://redux-toolkit.js.org/) slices, mapping from redux store to the view and the views